Skilled-Sponsored visa. Financial Adviser 2007

 We do feel that Australia is more expensive than you might think:-

 - some foods are pricey, others are cheaper…..

 - you don’t often pay for parking though!!!!

 - Pizza is very cheap!!! is that important???!!!

 - Cost of living is on par with what we paid in England just in different places.

-having bought the land, and that should be complete in just under a year.
-We stayed with Aubin Grove as it's so easy to get to everywhere, but it's not our everlasting home.
-It's a start.
+We are in the process of building a house, having bought the land, and that should be complete in just under a year.
+We stayed with Aubin Grove as it’s so easy to get to everywhere, but it’s not our everlasting home.
+It’s a start.
 We may build again.
 We may move back to England.
 Who knows?
 Never say never to anything.
-After 9 months,

 ” I just didn’t realise what I had until i gave it up……………….I’ll admit it.
 I want my old life back”